A plat form presentation for surface-links: Introduction

 \begin{theorem} Every orientable surface-link is equivalent to a surface-link in a genuine plat form. \end{theorem}

-Every surface-link $F$ in a genuine plat form has the normal Euler number $e(F) = 0$.
+We show that the normal Euler number $e(F)$ of a surface-link $F$ in a genuine plat form is zero (Proposition~\ref{Proposition: normal Euler number of genuine plat form}).
 It is unknown to the author whether every surface-link with $e(F) = 0$ is equivalent to one in a genuine plat form.

 We define two surface-link invariants, which are called the \textit{plat index} and the \textit{genuine plat index}, denoted by $\mathrm{Plat}(F)$ and $\mathrm{g.Plat}(F)$, respectively.
 These are analogies of the plat index, or the bridge index, of a link.